gmuraru/USB-checking/README.md

 For this part is used a listener (to check when the screensaver is activated) and a dbus system service to start/stop the blocking.

-Also the dbus service is used in the gnome-shell-extension.
+Also the dbus service is used in the gnome-shell-extension and more updates for the extension are yet to come.

 Still working on improvements regarding the interface.